 An exciting thing to do in Tokyo is playing the UFO catchers (or claw machines).
 A bunch of these game machines are at the arcade, and have different types of prizes.
 It may take some practice or even luck to win.

 59. Capsule toy vending machines

 If you don’t like the uncertainty of playing UFO catchers (or claw machines), try the capsule toy vending machines (or Gashapon).
 A Gashapon is a coin dispensing machine, where you get a random item.
-Many of the Gachapons have famous character toys from animes, Sanrio, video games, etc.
+Many of the Gashapons have famous character toys from animes, Sanrio, video games, etc.

 An Okonomiyaki is a type of Japanese dish made from flour, eggs, cabbage, meat all mixed together and cooked looking like a pancake.
 There are different styles of Okonomiyaki across Japan.
 When in Tokyo, try the Tokyo style Okonomiyaki.

 Roppongi Hills is an urban center that has shops, apartments, cafes, restaurants, museum, etc. all in one place.
 The main attraction in this location is the 54 floor Mori Tower.
 Roppongi Hills is a luxury complex that opened in April 2003.

 Loft is a store that sells home goods and everyday items.
 There are stores located in Japan and Thailand.
 The main headquarters is located in Shibuya.
 Another shopping option similar to Tokyu Hands.

 63. Yamanote Line